Skip to content

 Methodology

-This calculator simulates a month-by-month amortization schedule under two scenarios: a standard mortgage and an offset mortgage.
+This calculator simulates a month-by-month amortisation schedule under two scenarios: a standard mortgage and an offset mortgage.
 For the standard mortgage, monthly interest is computed on the full outstanding balance.
 For the offset mortgage, the monthly interest charge applies only to the difference between the mortgage balance and the offset balance held (or zero if offset exceeds mortgage balance).
 The calculator assumes the offset balance remains constant throughout the term and applies a fixed interest rate.
 It then compares total interest paid across both scenarios to derive the interest saved.
 The model does not account for fees, early repayment, changes in interest rates, variations in offset balance over time, or tax treatment of savings.
 Results are estimates for illustration purposes and reflect the mechanical effect of reducing the interest-bearing balance by the offset amount.

 Frequently Asked Questions